 Mastering the fundamentals of programming and the associated skills are your best bet for a strong career, independent of future technology changes.
 The “Skills over technology” mantra doesn’t mean you shouldn’t know the technology, just that the skills are more important in the long run.

 If you want to go on this path, you are not alone.
-Software craftsmanship communities in your city can help (for example the Agile Works community in Romania) and craftsmanship conferences such as I TAKE Unconference are organized with this purpose in mind.
-Join them and grow your career as a software craftsman, not as a future manager.
+Software craft communities in your city can help (for example the Agile Works community in Romania) and craft conferences such as I TAKE Unconference are organized with this purpose in mind.
+Join them and grow your career as a software crafter, not as a future manager.